479-575-7490 | cpjohnso@uark.edu |

 - Sparkle McKnight

-Associate head coach Chris Johnson will become the head coach of the women’s program starting with the 2023-24 season.
-Johnson is in his 12th season at the University of Arkansas, returning to Fayetteville prior to the 2012 season after eight seasons with Penn State.
+Chris Johnson became the head coach of the women’s program on July 1, 2023 in his 13th season with the University of Arkansas.
+Johnson returned to Fayetteville prior to the 2012 season after eight seasons as an assistant coach with Penn State.

-Johnson has been named the National Women’s Assistant Coach of the Year three times while with the Razorbacks and has totaled 13 region coaching honors, six with Penn State and seven with Arkansas, with a recent attained for the 2022 indoor season.
+Johnson has been named the National Women’s Assistant Coach of the Year five times, earning the accolade twice in 2023, and has totaled 15 region coaching honors, six with Penn State and nine with Arkansas, including a pair of honors in 2023 for the indoor and outdoor seasons.

 In earning the 2021 NCAA Women’s Indoor Assistant Coach of the Year honor, the event groups coached by Johnson scored in seven events at the NCAA Indoor Championships and totaled 30 points.
 Three Arkansas school records were established during the national meet in the 60m, 800m, and 4×400 relay.